simse/chronos/README.md

 - CRON triggers (e.g. every 5th day of the month)
 - `stdout` and `stderr` output capture
 - Live script output capture (so you know it's still working)
+- You can easily trigger a script using the api: http://[ChronosIp]:[ExposedPort]/api/script/[NameOfScript]/execute

 ## Feature requests
 Trivial requests will usually be added quickly.
 Larger requests will take a little longer.
 I am, after all, still a busy university student.